-Thanks to Jan Fields for this blog post.
-Jan is co-faculty with Paula Morrow for our Writing for the Educational Market workshop.
+We’d like to thank Jan Fields for this blog post.
+Jan is co-faculty (with Paula Morrow) for Writing for the Educational Market.
+Thanks, Jan!

 Begin here!
 You begin your adventure nervously shifting in your chair.
 What kind of educational writing would work best for you?
 Do you even have a niche?
 After a few deep breathing exercises, you’re ready for your first question.
 Are you or have you ever been a classroom teacher?